grafana/grafana-infinity-datasource/docs/sources/graphql.md

     - oss
     - enterprise
     - grafana cloud
-weight: 303
+weight: 23
 ---

-# Visualizing GraphQL data using Infinity
+# Visualizing GraphQL data

 With the infinity datasource, you can also scrap data from any GraphQL endpoints.
 This works exactly same way as JSON api.
 Instead of using `GET` method used by `JSON` api, this uses `POST` method with a body.